Keith Boanas: Coaching career

 In January 2009, he was appointed as manager of the Estonia women's national football team and further tasked with re-structuring youth development and coach education in a developing football nation.

 In September 2012 after achieving all his senior coaching qualifications in the UK, Boanas elected to achieve his UEFA Pro Licence in Europe, under Dutch tutor Arno Pijpers.

 In November 2012, Boanas reportedly agreed a three-year contract to take over as manager of Lincoln Ladies, to begin in January 2013.
 However Boanas decided not to take up the position offered at Lincoln.

 Boanas is the author of three youth development manuals for coaches and delivers coach education courses and clinics worldwide and also academy training workshops for Surrey coaches with Fulham FC youth academy players.

 Boanas was named head coach of Watford FC Ladies on 7 February 2017, before leaving in December 2017.

-Boanas is then became head coach of Barking Abbey Girls' Football Academy at Barking Abbey School.
+Boanas then became head coach of Barking Abbey Girls' Football Academy at Barking Abbey School.

 Personal life

-Boanas is married to former England and Charlton Athletic goalkeeper Pauline Cope and has two children Sonny and Kari Boanas.
+Boanas is married to former England and Charlton Athletic goalkeeper Pauline Cope and has two children named Sonny and Kari Boanas.